Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Quality of Coverage Framework

-In our approach, each individual spatial unit is associated with a QoC profile derived from its network measurement time series.
-To construct an aggregate QoC profile, we serialize the distribution of each QoC KPI at the unit level into a DDSketch and then merge them independently to form region-level QoC sketches.
-This two-step methodology offers several advantages: \setlist{nolistsep} \begin{itemize}[leftmargin=*] \item \textbf{Hierarchical mergeability:} DDSketches from smaller regions can be efficiently merged into larger-region sketches. \item \textbf{Data reduction for large-scale analysis:} Cellular measurement datasets often span millions of points.
-DDSketches compactly estimate various quantiles of the full distribution of each QoC KPI (e.g., 10th, 50th, 90th percentiles) without retaining raw data,\footnote{We note that the QoC KPI at an individual unit level may itself be serialized into a compact DDSketch, preserving its full distribution.
-This enables each spatial unit to be expressed through any desired quantile of the underlying distribution (e.g., median or 90th percentile) without retaining raw measurements.} enabling efficient storage and fast percentile queries across arbitrary regions. \end{itemize} In addition to the sketch-based summaries, we compute the average of each QoC KPI across all constituent spatial units.
+Each individual spatial unit is associated with a QoC profile derived from its network measurement time series.
+To construct an aggregate QoC profile, we (1)~retain the \emph{entire distribution} of each QoC KPI across the unit level and then (2) aggregate these distributions to form region-level QoC summaries.
+This 2-step methodology offers key advantages: \setlist{nolistsep} \begin{itemize}[leftmargin=*] \item \textbf{Heterogeneity preservation:} Region-level distributional summaries capture the spread and tails of each QoC KPI, ensuring that localized weak-coverage pockets are not obscured by better-performing areas. \item \textbf{Fine-grained quantile queries:} Retaining distributions enables estimation of various quantiles of the distribution of each QoC KPI (e.g., 10$^{th}$, 50$^{th}$, 90$^{th}$ percentiles), supporting queries such as "What is the 10$^{th}$ percentile of \texttt{Resilience} across the region?"~\footnote{When storing entire distributions is impractical, one can store the distributional information via compact distribution-preserving summaries, such as quantile sketches~\cite{datadog_sketch, kll_apache, masson2019ddsketch}, that support approximate percentile queries and hierarchical mergeability: summaries from smaller regions can be efficiently merged into larger-region summaries.} \end{itemize} In addition to the distribution summaries, we compute the average of each QoC KPI across all constituent spatial units.
 For each QoC KPI $m$, the region-level average $\overline{m}_{\text{region}} = \tfrac{1}{M} \sum_{i=1}^{M} m_i$, where $M$ is the number of units in the region and $m_i$ is the average per-unit QoC KPI value.
-This average vector complements the percentile-based sketch summaries by offering a representation of typical spatial QoC.
-This two-fold approach provides flexibility in answering a variety of question types involving larger regions.
-Distribution sketches preserve the full shape of each QoC KPI, enabling fine-grained quantile queries (e.g., "What is the 10th percentile of Resilience across the region?"), while the means produce compact, interpretable summaries (e.g., "What is the average Persistence in the tract?").
-This ensures that both distributional summaries and average trends are accessible without recomputation.
-Finally, both the sketch-based and average-based aggregation methods preserve the five-dimensional structure of the QoC representation.
-Each region is summarized as the aggregated QoC profile for each constituent spatial region.
+This average vector complements the percentile-based distribution summaries by offering a representation of typical spatial QoC.
+This two-fold approach provides flexibility in answering a variety of question types involving larger regions, and ensures that both distributional summaries and average trends are accessible without recomputation.
+Finally, both the distributional and average-based aggregation methods preserve the five-dimensional structure of the QoC representation.
+Each region is summarized as the aggregated QoC profile for each constituent spatial component.